-SELECTED QUARTERLY INFORMATION
+SELECTED FINANCIAL INFORMATION

-Revenues and operating results in the "Selected Quarterly Information" and the "Summary of Quarterly Results" have been adjusted to reflect the Corporation's share of BEL.
-Prior to August 9, 2016, the Corporation's 33.33% share of revenues and operating results from BEL were disclosed in the Consolidated Financial Statements as an Investment in Joint Venture and accounted for using the equity method of accounting.
+Revenues and operating results in the "Selected Financial Information" and the "Summary of Quarterly Results" have been adjusted to reflect the Corporation's share of BEL.
 Upon closing the Acquisition on August 9, 2016 and BEL becoming a wholly-owned subsidiary, the Corporation consolidates the revenues and operating results from BEL on a going forward basis.
-Revenues, entitlement sales volumes and operating results presented in this MD&A have been adjusted for comparative purposes to reflect the Corporation's share of BEL regardless of accounting practice under GAAP.
+Revenues, entitlement sales volumes and operating results presented in this MD&A have been adjusted to include the Corporation's 33.33% share of petroleum, natural gas and transportation revenues from BEL, previously included in the income or loss on Investment in Joint Venture under the equity method of accounting through August 8, 2016, combined with the Corporation's 100% share of BEL consolidated from the August 9, 2016 acquisition date.
+The combined financial and operating results have been presented only for comparative purposes and do not reflect proper accounting practice under GAAP.